Casino Management Jobs

 Perks of the Job

-According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, the median national annual salary for gaming managers is $69,180.
+According to the U.S. Bureau of Labor Statistics' 2021 Occupational Employment Statistics, the median national annual salary for gambling managers is $76,910.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Challenges of the Work